grantnorwood/adjusted-bounce-rate/README.md

 # Adjusted Bounce Rate <br>WordPress Plugin

-A well-designed plugin that helps track the Adjusted Bounce Rate in Google Analytics, and improve accuracy of time on page, time on site, and bounce rate metrics.
+A well-designed plugin that helps track the Adjusted Bounce Rate in Google Analytics, and improve accuracy of certain engagement metrics.

 ## Description